|Staff and Board|

 As a global social justice activist and educator, Shmuly has volunteered, taught, and staffed missions in five continents including Israel, Ghana, India, France, Thailand, El Salvador, Britain, Senegal, Germany, Switzerland, Ukraine, Argentina, South Africa, and Haiti.
 Shmuly served at the World Economic Forum in Geneva and Davos, Switzerland as the rabbinic representative, a facilitator, and motivational speaker.
 Shmuly served as the Director of Jewish Life & Senior Jewish Educator at the UCLA Hillel, was on faculty at Shalhevet High School, served on the Executive Committee of the Board of Rabbis of Southern California, and is a member of the International Rabbinic Fellowship.
 For three years, Shmuly taught philosophy twice a week at an inner-city school in Harlem and served on the New York Department of Health’s Office of Minority Health Clergy Steering Committee.
 Shmuly worked in business consulting for a major top 10 firm, has lectured and consulted across the world, has served in five different congregations in Montreal, Connecticut, Boston, Florida, and Los Angeles and has taught as a scholar-in-residence for dozens of synagogues and organizations.
 He served on the International Board of Hillel for two years and was the Director of Panim’s Leadership and Activism training (JAM) in Washington D.C.

 A film crew followed Shmuly for over a year to produce a PBS documentary (“The Calling”) about the training of religious leadership which aired nationwide in December 2010.
 In 2008, the Jewish Week recognized Shmuly as one of “36 under 36” (one of 36 of the most influential Jewish leaders under the age of 36).
 In 2009, the UJC named Shmuly one of five “Jewish Community Heroes.”
 On two occasions, Shmuly has celebrated Chanukah at the White House Chanukah party with the President and First Lady.
-Shmuly, and his wife Shoshana, currently live in Overland Park where he serves as the Senior Rabbi at Kehilath Israel, a 500 family synagogue.
+Shmuly, his wife Shoshana and baby Amiella, live in Scottsdale Arizona where he serves as the Executive Director of the Valley Beit Midrash.

 Rabbi Ari Hart is a co-founder of Uri L'Tzedek and rabbinical student at Yeshivat Chovevei Torah.
 A leader of several initiatives that bring together Orthodoxy, the Jewish community, and the world at large to make positive change, Ari launched Or Tzedek, the Teen Institute for Social Justice, served on multiple community boards and social justice organizations, and has taught at schools, synagogues, and summer camps around the country.
 He also served as a Nadiv Social Justice Fellow for the Jewish Council on Urban Affairs and as Court Appointed Special Advocate for neglected and abused children in Cook County.
 Ari was recently selected by the Jewish Week as one of the 36 under 36, a list of "forward-thinking young people who are helping to remake the Jewish community," and his work bringing the Hispanic and Jewish communities of Northern Manhattan together was profiled by the Jerusalem Post.
 Ari learned at Yeshivat HaKotel, Machon Pardes, and graduated from Grinnell College in 2004 with a bachelor's degree in music theory and composition.